danman01/ebook-book-template/chapter05-making_recommendations.md

 usersDF.registerTempTable("users")
 ```

-DataFrame printSchema() Prints the schema to the console in a tree format
+DataFrame printSchema() Prints the schema to the console in a tree format.

 ```Scala
 usersDF.printSchema()